 |Corporate Bond Purchase operations will commence on 27 September 2016.
 Operations will take place on Tuesdays, Wednesdays and Fridays between 11:00 and 11:45, or as set out in the Market Notice here.

 |Gilt purchase operations take place between 2.15pm and 2.45pm on operation dates.
 For operation dates, please see the latest Market Notice here.

-The drawdown window will open on 19 September 2016.
+The drawdown window opened on 19 September 2016.